gpsandhu23/demo/README.md

 # Commercely
 Repository for the commerce platform of the future powered by AI!

 Commercely is a product that enables commerce in the age of AI.
 It stores all kinds of commerce data like credit cards, cryptocurrencies and next-gen cash NFT equivalents.
-It is literally a money making machine!
+It is literally a money making machine and it is going to drive commerce into the future with it's bold innovations!

 It is written in Python using FastAPI, exposes REST APIs with React JS as the front end.
 The services run on Kubernetes clusters.
 It uses Mongo DB as the storage solution.
 The entire application stack runs in AWS.
 It also uses Stripe for some payment processing and some microservices use OpenAI API.
-All the employees for Commercely use Slack for collaboration.
+All the employees for Commercely use Slack for collaboration, github for source code management and Google Drive for sharing files.
 We use solarwinds to manage our infrastructure.